ykoitzsch/b201819-ms/readme.md

 ```
 (it is rare but it can happen that starting kafka fails, then just try again until there is no error message )

-After the JHipster Registry is running you can start the API Gateway and the microservices.
+After the JHipster Registry and Kafka is running you can start the API Gateway and the microservices.
 It is recommended to start the API Gateway first.
 ```sh
 $ cd shop
 $ mvnw (or ./mvnw with linux)